 - dissemination of research (plans for publication or other dissemination) Assessors will evaluate the ability of the applicant to undertake the proposed research.

 The primary assessment of quality will be based on the specific research objective of the proposal, and whether the methodology and research outlined are likely to make a significant and scholarly contribution to knowledge in line with the stated focus of the scheme, namely research on aspects of Ulster History during the period 1500-1800.

 The R.J.
-Hunter Research Bursaries Scheme is open until Thursday 17 December 2020.
+Hunter Research Bursaries Scheme closed on Thursday 17 December 2020.
 All queries can be sent to email@example.com